 Early Years Support

-Some 2 year olds can get 15 hours a week in a setting rated as good or outstanding by OFSTED.
+Some 2 year olds can access 15 hours a week in a setting rated as good or outstanding by OFSTED.
 This is called Early Years Entitlement.
 It depends on the family’s financial circumstances or if a child has a disability.

 All 3 and 4 year olds have an Early Years Entitlement of 15 hours a week.
 This starts from the term after their 3rd birthday.
 Their families can access a range of Early Years settings including: